weiserlab/ambuj/position.md

 ----
 ## Regarding Positions

-**Research Assistant:** Scholars without a PhD degree may apply for this position.
-Typically, this means having bachelor's/master's degrees.
-This position enables scholars to conduct quality research, and decide if they would want to pursue PhD studies.
-This experience allows students to be more competitive for applications for PhD studies at leading universities.
-Typical salary: 5000 to 6000 SGD/month
+**Research Assistant:** Individuals without a PhD degree may apply for this position.
+This typically means having a bachelor's or master's degree.
+This position allows scholars to conduct high-quality research and decide if they want to pursue a PhD.
+This experience can make them more competitive for PhD programs at top universities.
+The typical salary for this position is 5000-6000 SGD per month.

-**Research Scientist:** This position is for scholars who have recently graduated with a PhD degree in areas such as electronics, communication and computer science.
-It is fully funded position that is equivalent to being a postdoctoral scholar.
-Typical salary: above 7000 SGD/month based on qualification and merit.t
+**Research Scientist:** This position is for scholars who have recently graduated with a PhD in areas such as electronics, communication, and computer science.
+It is a fully-funded position that is equivalent to a postdoctoral scholar position.
+The typical salary for this position is above 7000 SGD per month, based on qualifications and merit.

 ----
 ## National University of Singapore
-National University of Singapore is consistently ranked among the leading universities of the world.
-The computer science department (in particular) is exceptionally regarded among the topmost departments of the world.
-Nonetheless, please consider any ranking with a very high degree of skepticism, and buckets of salt, and please make an overall reasonable assesment about choices that are best for you and your career.
+The National University of Singapore is consistently ranked among the top universities in the world, with its computer science department being particularly well-regarded.
+However, it is important to approach rankings with a high degree of skepticism and to make a reasoned assessment of the best choice for your career.
+It is important to consider factors beyond just rankings when making decisions about your education and career.

 | Ranking  | SoC/NUS Position Globally (2022) |